puma13992/north-holland-dunes/README.md

 ### Features Left to Implement

-- Currently, no Hiking Routes appear when you click on the Hiking Routes button.
+- Currently, no Hiking Routes appear when you click on the hiking routes button.
 - The contact form does not send any requests yet.

 ## Technologies used